-A permit is required to work in the right of way of an Interstate, U.S. or state highway.
-All of these numbered highways make up the state trunk highway (STH) system.
+A permit is required to work in the right-of-way of an Interstate, U.S. or state highway.
+All of these numbered highways make up the state highway system.

 The permitted work may consist of, but is not limited to:

 - Placing fill materials

 - Boring under a highway

 A permit must be obtained from the Wisconsin Department of Transportation (WisDOT)

 prior to the start of any work, and a copy of the permit (either paper or electronic) must be at the work-site

 Under Wis.
 Stat.